How to choose your stateroom type for an Alaska cruise.

 Enjoy after-hours access - and lower wait times - to some of your favorite rides like Slinky Dog Dash, Rock N’ Roller Coaster Starring Aerosmith, The Twilight Zone Tower of Terror, Star Wars: Rise of the Resistance Mickey & Minnie’s Runaway Railway and more (open attractions are subject to change without notice).

 Disney Jollywood Nights is a limited-capacity holiday event.
-Tickets available on July 16th for guests of select WDW hotels, the Swan and Dolphin hotels, and Shades of Green.
+Tickets available NOW for guests of select WDW hotels, the Swan and Dolphin hotels, and Shades of Green.
 For all other guests, tickets may be purchased starting July 22

 And don’t forget, the Holiday Season will take over the Walt Disney World resort, including parades, animal menageries, new shows, Christmas tree strolls, and the return of the Mickey’s Very Merry Christmas Party!
 DETAILS HERE!!!